-I especially like this idea and imagine that any gift that I received wrapped up in a lovely piece of fabric would then be given to another, and then another!
+I especially like this idea and imagine that any gift I received wrapped up in a lovely piece of fabric would be given to another and then another!
 One of my favorite methods is the Japanese art of Furoshiki.

 Inexpensive Canvas for sustainable gift wrap

-Last Christmas, I started using frayed canvas as a ribbon.
-For decorations, gift wrap, just about everything.
+Last Christmas, I started using frayed canvas as a ribbon for decorations, gift wrap, and almost everything.
 I even have a strip of frayed canvas tied onto my disco ball on top of an armoire.
 It adds a little something.
-Frayed canvas ribbon or canvas, in general, is so overlooked and underutilized, in my opinion.
+In general, the frayed canvas ribbon or canvas is so overlooked and underutilized, in my opinion.